arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 	_DOM Explorer - Header section_

 1. Press the **Ctrl** key in the browser to enable the **Web Essentials Browser Link Overlay**.
-If it is already opened, hover with your mouse over the panel.
+If it is already open, hover with your mouse over the panel.

 1. Click **F12 Auto sync** from the Web Essentials toolbox in Internet Explorer to enable updates directly in the browser.